Spain says Europe should consider new powers for ECB

-MADRID Spanish Prime Minister Mariano Rajoy said on Monday that Europe should look at changing the powers that the European Central Bank has, to align it more with other monetary authorities.
+MADRID Spanish Prime Minister Mariano Rajoy said on Monday that Europe should look at changing the powers that the European Central Bank has, to align it more with other monetary authorities around the world.

+"I believe that in Europe among all of us, we should look at whether the ECB should have the same powers as the rest of the world's central banks," Rajoy said in a news conference.

 The treaty also states that the ECB may, if price stability allows, also "support general economic policies".
 Any change to the ECB's mandate would have to be signed off by all 27 EU member states.